Man washed away in Hyderabad lake, second incident in 4 days

-Hyderabad, Sep 21 : After a 20-hour-long search, rescue workers on Monday retrieved the body of a man who was swept away in Saroornagar lake here on Sunday evening.
+Hyderabad: After a 20-hour-long search, rescue workers on Monday retrieved the body of a man who has swept away in Saroornagar lake here on Sunday evening.

 Personnel from National Disaster Response Force (NDRF) pulled out the body of electrician Naveen Kumar (45), who fell into an overflowing drain and was washed away into the lake.